camunda/camunda-docs-static/get-started/content/cmmn11/exit-criterion.md

 # Add an Exit Sentry

-Click on the *Check Application* task to open the context pad, then click on *Append Criterion*.
+In the modeler, click on the *Check Application* task to open the context pad, then click on *Append Criterion*.
 Move the criterion to the top edge of the *Provide Customer Rating* task and attach it there.
-Click on the entry criterion and open the replace menu by clicking on the wrench.
+Click on the entry criterion and open the replace menu by clicking on the wrench icon {{< glyphicon name="wrench" >}}.
 Now click on *Exit Criterion* to morph the sentry.

 Keep the exit criterion selected and configure the *If Part Condition* using the properties panel.
 Insert the following into the text input field: `${!applicationSufficient}`

 {{< img src="../img/cmmn-10.png" >}}

+Save the changes in the modeler before continuing.

 # Re-build and Deploy

-Again, rebuild and redeploy the project.
+Again, [rebuild](../instantiate-test/#build-the-web-application-with-maven) and [redeploy](../instantiate-test/#deploy-to-apache-tomcat) the project.

 {{< img src="../img/tasklist-check-application-variable-unchecked.png" >}}